-Saying “I love you” can be simple, but adding a special touch by expressing it in different languages can make the moment unforgettable.
+Saying “I love you” can be simple, but adding a special touch by saying it in different languages can make the moment unforgettable.
 Whether it’s an anniversary , Valentine’s Day , or just to remind someone how important they are, saying “I love you” in other languages can bring a smile to their faces and make love feel even more special.
-Discover how to express your love in unique ways and find romantic ideas that you can pair with a bouquet of flowers from Persa Flores.

 How do you say "I love you" in 100 different languages?